-- For seniors, this warm-up make can make an effective low-impact exercise routine, in and of itself, depending on how much time the exerciser has and their current fitness level.
+- For seniors, this warm-up make can make an effective low-impact exercise routine, depending on how much time the exerciser has and their current fitness level.

-By the way, a good post-workout cool down can also be very helpful.
+By the way, an excellent post-workout cool-down can also be very helpful.

 Additional Sources for Seniors:

 Kinetix – https://biokinetix.com/wp-content/uploads/2016/09/Warm-Up-Difference-by-BIOKINETIX.pdf

 Tri-City Medical Center – https://www.tricitymed.org/2016/12/warming-cooling-important/